newrelic/newrelic-dotnet-agent/tests/Agent/MultiverseTesting/MultiverseScanner/README.md

 ## Some thoughts

-[DONEish]we need to create a model that contains mopre than one assembly to work with instrumentation that has more than one, examples:
+[DONEish] We need to create a model that contains more than one assembly to work with instrumentation that has more than one, examples:
 NewRelic.Providers.Wrapper.Asp35.Instrumentation.xml
 NewRelic.Providers.Wrapper.Couchbase.Instrumentation.xml
 NewRelic.Providers.Wrapper.AspNetCore.Instrumentation.xml